stevenbai0724/stevenbai0724/README.md

 I mainly use C++ for programming contests and algorithmic problems 🖥️

-I am also into full stack development with Javascript frameworks such as ReactJS, NodeJS and ExpressJS ⚙️
+I also work on full stack development with Javascript frameworks such as ReactJS, NodeJS and ExpressJS ⚙️

 You can find more info about me on my personal website https://stevenbai.ca